digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% /col-guidance %}}

 {{% col-guidance name="document-url" %}}
 Enter the web address that links directly to the actual agreement document or CIL demand notice.
+If your CIL demand notices are not published, leave this blank.
 {{% /col-guidance %}}

 {{% col-guidance name="developer-agreement-classification" %}}